 Document title Relevant objectives Targets and indicators Implications LOCAL To reduce the impact the District has on climate change; Reduce commercial and industrial energy consumption by promoting and improving energy efficiency measures and sharing good practice; Reduce domestic energy consumption by promoting and improving the energy efficiency measures; Develop partnership projects in renewable energy production including solar power and biomass (e.g. wood) as priorities; Promote the use of public transport and other modes of sustainable transport in method of tackling climate change; Support the District's ability to adapt to the impact of climate change.
-Resident satisfaction with local bus services; Bradford City Centre Masterplan Bradford Centre Regeneration, 2003 The aim of the Bradford City Centre Masterplan is to reposition Bradford City Centre in relation to surrounding centres by revealing its assets and planning a distinctive new identity.
+Healthy life expectancy at 65 - the number of years a person can expect to live in "good" or "fairly good" self-perceived general health; Resident satisfaction with green space; Resident satisfaction with local bus services; Bradford City Centre Masterplan Bradford Centre Regeneration, 2003 The aim of the Bradford City Centre Masterplan is to reposition Bradford City Centre in relation to surrounding centres by revealing its assets and planning a distinctive new identity.
 The City Centre Masterplan was developed into four neighbourhoods: The Bowl, The Channel, The Market and The Valley.
 The City Centre Masterplan has been translated into planning policy through the City Centre Design Guide and adopted as a SPD in April 2006.
 There are no formal targets or indicators.
 The AAP's policy framework should take into account the aim and proposals of the Bradford City Centre Masterplan.
 The SA should take into consideration the aim and proposals of the City Centre Masterplan and SA objectives / decision making criteria on regeneration should be included within the SA framework.